-Risk Assessment for Journalists (Modified from Rory Peck Trust)
+Modified Risk Assessment for Journalists

 Assignment outline

 • To identify risks, you need to outline your project.
 Before beginning your risk assessment, it is important to write an assignment outline.
 Identify and list the key elements of your project: interviews, travel and actions that are vital to your plans.